wade-ary/sci-rag/README.md

 Ideal for research assistance, literature reviews, or question answering from long-form academic documents.

-This pipeline can be adapted for domain-specific applications such as legal, financial, or medical document analysis by fine-tuning cleaning and retrival strategies and prompting techniques on sample documents.
+This pipeline can be adapted for domain-specific applications such as legal, financial, or medical document analysis by fine-tuning retrival strategies and prompting techniques on sample documents.

 ## Instructions to run: